 How to build an R package

 Here I’ll list useful resources to learn how to build an R package while respecting best practice.
 When googling a bit about R package development, I was surprised to see that although there are a ton of R packages out there, there aren’t that many guides.
-Maybe we do not need more than CRAN official guide after all, and Hadley Wickham’s book is excellent, especially with the corresponding RStudio and
+Maybe we do not need more than CRAN official guide after all, and Hadley Wickham’s and Jenny Bryan’s book is excellent, especially with the corresponding RStudio and

 devtools magic combo… but well diversity of resources is good too!